isomerpages/psd-publicservice/_what-we-do/One Purpose Many Possibilities/Shape Our Society.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/430168605_817707060392448_8059016211608628621_n.png">
 </div>
 <p>We're looking for individuals who are passionate about enriching lives,
-strengthening community bonds, and making Singaporevibrant and inclusive .
+strengthening community bonds, and making Singapore vibrant and inclusive .
 Your efforts can make a lasting impact on our society.&nbsp;</p>
 <p></p>
 <p>Explore the possibilities with these agencies.</p>